grafana/mimir/docs/sources/operators-guide/configure/configure-the-query-frontend-work-with-prometheus.md

 ---
 aliases:
   - /docs/mimir/latest/operators-guide/configuring/configuring-the-query-frontend-work-with-prometheus/
+  - /docs/mimir/latest/operators-guide/configure/configuring-the-query-frontend-work-with-prometheus/
 description: Learn how to configure the query-frontend to work with Prometheus.
-menuTitle: Configuring the query-frontend to work with Prometheus
+menuTitle: Configure the query-frontend to work with Prometheus
-title: Configuring the Grafana Mimir query-frontend to work with Prometheus
+title: Configure the Grafana Mimir query-frontend to work with Prometheus
 weight: 90
 ---

-# Configuring the Grafana Mimir query-frontend to work with Prometheus
+# Configure the Grafana Mimir query-frontend to work with Prometheus

 You can use the Grafana Mimir query-frontend with any Prometheus-API compatible service, including Prometheus and Thanos.
 Use this configuration file to